Registration Changes (Add, Drop, Withdraw, Leave of Absence)

 - Students place their names on a WL via BannerWeb.
 If an opening occurs in a section, the student receives an email notification that s/he has 24 hours to register for the open seat.
 If the student does not register within 24 hours, s/he is dropped from the WL, and the next student on the WL receives an email to register, and so forth.

-- Waitlists will close at 1630 on the sixth day of Fall and Spring semesters.
-Students will not be able to place their names on a WL after this day.
+- Waitlists will close on the first day of Fall & Spring semesters.
+Students will not be able to place their names on a WL after this day; however, students who are on a WL will remain, so that if an opening occurs they can register for the section.

 - The Colleges may override a WL to allow another student, with a higher priority, to enroll in a section that has a WL.